Little Dieter Needs to Fly: Escape from Laos1998

-News & Interviews for Little Dieter Needs to Fly
+News & Interviews for Little Dieter Needs to Fly: Escape from Laos

 Werner Herzog's remarkable docu tells with sharp observation and witty humor the heroic tale of the imprisonment and escape of Dieter Dengler, a native German who became an American pilot in the Vietnam War; Dengler exudes plenty of charisma.

 Little Dieter -- just slightly out of the realm of the ordinary -- but not enough to stand among the remarkable, mystical works that Herzog has delivered in the past.